return to top

 The organization has evolved and matured. and we have never lost sight of our first task: to be followers of Jesus Christ.
 We are to be salt, light, and the undisguised city in a broken world.
 That task includes planting churches in fulfillment of the Great Commission (Matthew 28:18-20).

-In June 2009, another encouraging development of authentic Anglican ministry and mission occurred in Bedford, Texas with the establishment of the Anglican Church of North American.
+In June 2009, another encouraging development of authentic Anglican ministry and mission occurred in Bedford, Texas with the establishment of the Anglican Church of North America.
 ACNA is a federation of nine different orthodox Anglican movements serving the people of the North America.
 It is recognized as a new province of Anglican archbishops and is now led by its second Archbishop, Most Rev. Dr. Foley Beach.

 Through this provincial alliance, St. John’s is connected constitutionally as well as spiritually with like-minded faithful Anglicans throughout the continent.
 We rejoice at the growing cooperation and unity with our brothers and sisters around the world and in our own nation.